Money for Ukraine tops G7 agenda; inflation, food a concern | Business

 The European Commission offered on Wednesday to provide up to 9 billion euros ($9.44 billion) in loans to Ukraine, financed from EU borrowing guaranteed by EU governments, to cover Kyiv's needs until the end of June.
 Japan on Thursday pledged to double its aid for Ukraine to $600 million to help it cover its near-term needs.

-The EU executive also proposed to set up a fund of unspecified size of grants and loans for Ukraine, possibly jointly borrowed by the EU, to pay for its post-war reconstruction.
-Some economists estimate such a project would require between 500 billion euros and 2 trillion euros ($524 billion to $2.09 trillion), with estimates frequently changing depending on the length of the conflict and the scope of destruction.
+The EU executive also proposed to set up a fund of unspecified size of grants and loans for Ukraine, possibly jointly borrowed by the EU, to pay for post-war reconstruction.
+Economists' estimates of the cost of rebuilding Ukraine vary widely between 500 billion euros and 2 trillion euros ($524 billion to $2.09 trillion), with a lot depending on the length of the conflict and the scope of destruction.

 With sums of such magnitude, the EU is considering not only a new joint borrowing project, modelled on the pandemic recovery fund, but also seizing the now frozen Russian assets in the EU, as sources of financing.
 Some countries like Germany, however, say that the idea, though politically interesting, would be on shaky legal grounds.

-U.S. officials emphasise it is too soon to map out financing for a massive rebuilding plan for Ukraine and Washington wants the discussions to focus on Kyiv's immediate budget needs over the next three months.
-"We're focused more on the budget needs of Ukraine in the next three months than about reconstruction, Marshall Plans and asset confiscation," a U.S. Treasury official said. ($1 = 0.9550 euro)
+U.S. officials emphasise it is too soon to map out financing for a massive rebuilding plan for Ukraine and Washington wants the discussions to focus on Kyiv's immediate budget needs over the next three months. ($1 = 0.9550 euro)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)